checkeverything.ch

 CHF 24.59 per Hour From 2026

 Geneva has the highest cantonal minimum wage in Switzerland and, in purchasing power terms, one of the highest minimum wages worldwide.
-From January 1, 2026, the hourly rate rises to CHF 24.59, which equates to roughly CHF 4'426 gross per month at full-time hours (180 hours/month).
+From 1 January 2026, the hourly rate is CHF 24.59, which works out to roughly CHF 4'426 gross per month at full-time hours (180 hours per month).

-For a detailed analysis with all exceptions, sector rules and enforcement, see the dedicated guide to the Geneva minimum wage 2026.
+For a detailed analysis with all exceptions, sector rules and enforcement, see our dedicated guide to the Geneva minimum wage 2026.

 Annual Indexation to the Consumer Price Index

 The Geneva minimum wage is adjusted each year to the Swiss Consumer Price Index (CPI) published by the Federal Statistical Office.
 When prices rise, the minimum rises too.
-When prices fall, the minimum stays flat – a reduction is legally excluded.
+When prices fall, the minimum stays flat, since a reduction is legally excluded.

 YearMinimum/hourChange